dustinpfister/blog_posts/_posts/nodejs-simple-file-generator.md

 $ npm install mkdirp --save
 ```

 Once I have my project folder set up it is not tile to work out the main index.js file for the project.
 For this it will be just one file for the sake of keeping things real simple.
+If you are interest I also have a github repository set up for what I am working [out here](https://github.com/dustinpfister/nodejs-simple-file-generator).

 ## 2 - The Simple node file generator main index.js file